Frequently Asked Questions

 How do I know if therapy is right for me?

 If you're feeling overwhelmed, anxious, emotionally drained, or simply uncertain about your next steps, therapy can help you gain clarity, process your experiences, and move forward with intention.
-A consultation can help us determine if I’m the right fit for your needs.
+A free 15-minute consultation can help us determine if I’m the right fit for your needs.

 What is Cognitive Behavioral Therapy (CBT), and how is it used in your practice?